chmouel/zsh-sudo-previous-current/README.md

 # Add sudo to the current line or previous command zsh plugin

-A simple zsh plugin to add a sudo to the current line or previous command.
+A simple zsh plugin to add a sudo to the current line or to the previous command.
+It tries hard to keep the current cursor position so your flow doesn't get disturbed.

-Useful when you forget to add sudo to a command.
+It's a useful plug-in if you forget to add sudo to a command.

 ## Usage